crankbird/crank-platform/docs/knowledge/README.md

 2. **Start with**: MASTER-ZETTEL.md (central navigation hub)
 3. **Explore**: Follow thematic directories and cross-links
 4. **Graph View**: Color-coded by domain (philosophy=purple, business=green, etc.)

+## 🧪 Feeding BDD & Gherkin Work

+- **Harvest** candidate scenarios by scanning `technical/` and `coordination/` for decisions with explicit inputs/outputs.
+- **Traceability**: Reference the originating zettel slug inside `docs/proposals/` or `docs/planning/` when converting knowledge to requirements.
+- **Curation Loop**:
+  1. Highlight promising passages in the zettel.
+  2. Create a planning note summarizing assumptions + open questions.
+  3. Promote the distilled requirement into a Gherkin under `docs/proposals/` or the relevant repo directory.

+This keeps the vault as the "rich source of Gherkins" without letting partially formed ideas leak directly into specs.

+## ✍️ Contribution Workflow

+1. **Draft in `zettels/`** with minimal structure.
+2. **Annotate provenance** (source conversation, research link).
+3. **Promote** into the appropriate thematic folder once cross-linked.
+4. **Update `INDEX.md`** or another navigation file if the concept should be discoverable by agents.

+When removing or superseding a zettel, leave a short pointer instead of deleting outright so lineage stays intact.

 ## ⚡ Integration Ready